 Because much of the manufacturing and testing of our products is conducted in Taiwan, our business performance may be affected by changes in Taiwan's political, social and economic environment.
-For example, any political instability resulting from the relationship among the United States, Taiwan and the People's Republic of China could damage our business.
+For example, any political instability or armed conflict resulting from changes in the relationship among the United States, Taiwan and the People's Republic of China could damage our business.
 Moreover, the role of the Taiwanese government in the Taiwanese economy is significant.
 Taiwanese policies toward economic liberalization, and laws and policies affecting technology companies, foreign investment, currency exchange rates, taxes and other matters could change, resulting in greater restrictions on our ability and our suppliers' ability to do business and operate facilities in Taiwan.
 If any of these changes were to occur, our business could be harmed and our stock price could decline.